$0 North Carolina Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in North Carolina

-Withdraw Your Child from North Carolina Public School Legally, Safely, and Without a Single Mistake
+The Clean Break Protocol: Withdraw Your Child from North Carolina Public School Without Triggering a Single Legal Tripwire

 You've made the decision.
 Maybe it was the bullying the principal ignored.
 Maybe the IEP that never got followed.
 Maybe you're a military family facing your third school in two years and you simply cannot do this again.
 Whatever brought you here — you're done, and you want out.
 The right way.
 Today.